 - Exercise - how much exercise your cat receives including how often and what kind; and any changes in your cat's ability to exercise

-- Ears and Eyes - any discharge, redness, or itching
+- Ears and Eyes - any discharge, discomfort or pain, redness, swelling, or itching

 - Stomach and intestines - any vomiting, diarrhea, constipation, gas, belching, or abnormal stools

-- Breathing - any coughing, shortness of breath, sneezing, or nasal discharge
+- Breathing - any coughing, shortness of breath, difficulty breathing, sneezing, or nasal discharge

 - Behavior - any behavior problems such as inappropriate elimination, aggression, or changes in temperament